communityinclusion/communityinclusion.org/src/pages/projects/arrt.md

 <section id="apply">
 <div class="card_pill mb-4">
                 <p class="h2">Ready to apply? </p>
-    <p>Applications for the fall 2026 postdoctoral ARRT Program Fellowship positions will open in summer 2026. </p>
+    <p class="h5"><a href="https://employmentopportunities.umb.edu/boston/en-us/job/529934/post-doctoral-research-fellow" >Applications are now open for the Fall 2026 ARRT Program Fellowship positions</a>.
+Apply by Saturday, July 18, 2026.</p>
 </div>
 <p><em>The webpage was developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90AREM0009).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents do not necessarily represent the policy of NIDILRR, ACL, or HHS, and you should not assume endorsement by the Federal Government.</em></p>
 </section>